jlisee/tidbyt-app/README.md

 Learn about the API and publishing: https://tidbyt.dev/

-Push to the device:

-    make publish

 View in browser:

     make serve

+Push to the device once:

+    make push

+Deploy to the device so it stays in the rotation (note: you cannot schedule this image):

+    make push

 Pick a different program (works for `serve` and `publish`):

-    make publish IMAGE=annimation
+    make push IMAGE=annimation

 ## Examples